-Spies, Lies & Bad-guys: Intelligence, Espionage & Terrorism in Ukraine
+Spies, Lies and Bad-guys: Intelligence, Espionage and Terrorism in Ukraine

 A look into intelligence, espionage and terrorism in Ukraine.
 Marko Suprun interviews Valentyn Nalyvaichenko, former head of the Security Service of Ukraine

 Welcome to Ukraine Calling, a weekly roundup of what’s been happening in Ukraine with a focus on a main story.
 I’m Marko Suprun for Hromadske Radio in Kyiv with an overview of some of the main events.